jchibane/if-net/README.md

 ls shapenet/*.tar.gz |xargs -n1 -i tar -xf {} -C shapenet/data/
 ```

 Next, the inputs and training point samples for IF-Nets are created.
-The following three commands can be run in parallel on multiple machines to significantlly increse speed.
+The following three commands can be run in parallel on multiple machines to significantly increase speed.
-First, the data is converted to the `.off` format and scaled using
+First, the data is converted to the .off-format and scaled using
 ```
 python data_processing/convert_to_scaled_off.py
 ```